BardiTheWeird/spotify-downloader/README.md

 ## Introduction

 [Spotify Downloader](https://github.com/BardiTheWeird/spotify-downloader/tree/release-0.1.0) is an application which allows user to download desired musical tracks using [Spotify](https://open.spotify.com) playlist or album data from [YouTubeMusic](https://music.youtube.com/).
 Using the [Spotify's](https://open.spotify.com) metadata application gets a link to a [YouTubeMusic](https://music.youtube.com/) storage using [SongLink's](https://odesli.co) API.
+Also authorized user can download liked tracks.

 ## How to work with